 Crop Protection Genetics

-We also plan to incorporate diversity on multiple levels.
-We predict that genetic diversity within our crop species can reduce the ability of certain pathogen strains from becoming dominant and causing severe damage.
-Incorporating diversity at the community level by growing companion plants in polyculture could be structured to physically limit pathogen spread or reduce the humidity required for the reproduction of particular pathogens.
-To utilize diversity from other kingdoms, we plan to identify potentially pathogenic and beneficial microbes through genetic approaches.
+- We utilize diversity on multiple levels.
+Genetic diversity within our crop species can reduce the ability of certain pathogen strains from becoming dominant and causing severe damage.
+Diversity is also incorporated at the community level and will be included through breeding by growing companion plants in polycultures, which can physically limit the spread of pathogen spores or can alter the microclimate around the plants restricting the growth of the pathogen.
+To include diversity from other kingdoms, we identify potentially pathogenic and beneficial microbes through genetic approaches.
 After experimentation, we may be able to employ beneficial microbes to deter or compete with pathogens as a biocontrol strategy.

+- Study the long term role of disease in perennial grain crops and its impact in polyculture mixtures of perennial grains.
 We are very interested in studying the long term role of disease in perennial systems and the impact of polyculture.
-There is a strong likelihood that some pathogens will persist and may accumulate over time, while other pathogens will diminish due to seasonal variation or competition.
+Some pathogens persist and may accumulate over time, while other pathogens will diminish due to seasonal variation or competition.
 We expect some of those pathogens like viruses and belowground microbes may colonize the plants and become very difficult to eliminate.
-Because plant diversity is unlikely to control these less mobile types of pathogen, avoiding the initial infection through management, using host defense, or employing biocontrol may help to reduce the pathogen population sizes.
+Avoiding the initial infection through management, using host defense, or employing biocontrol may be needed to reduce the pathogen population sizes.
 Our goal is not to completely eliminate all disease.
-Allowing small levels of infection is not only practical, but can prevent pathogens from evolving to circumvent plant disease resistance genes, which has led to severe epidemics in the past.
+Allowing small levels of infection is not only practical, but can prevent pathogens from evolving to circumvent plant disease resistance genes, which has led to historic epidemics in other crops.

 Effect of Puccinia silphii on Yield Components and Leaf Physiology in Silphium integrifolium: Lessons for the Domestication of a Perennial Oilseed Crop